Approved by the Board of Governors: November 2017, with updates from changes in recent practice, agreed with the Directors' Faith & Worship Committee.

 Themes for each week are provided on a termly worship programme and shown on the weekly staff bulletin.

 The Connect programme materials contain suggested readings, prayers, film links and ideas for reflection.
 These offer suggestions and staff should feel free to develop worship that is imaginative and relevant to the needs of their group.
-Teachers will find that pupils respond to worship in a variety of ways.
+Teachers will find that students respond to worship in a variety of ways.
 While some will find it familiar and meaningful, others may be less responsive.
 It is important to provide opportunity for worship in a positive and supportive environment.
-People cannot be compelled to worship and the integrity of pupils and staff should be respected at all times.
-However, it is also clear that pupils respond more positively to worship time when is presented well.
+People cannot be compelled to worship and the integrity of students and staff should be respected at all times.
+However, it is also clear that students respond more positively to worship time when is presented well.
 Tutors should make time for worship a regular, and therefore expected part of the pattern in tutorial activities.
-Pupils will relate better to the opportunity of worship through the establishment of a familiar routine.
-There is an expectation that each day pupils are given an opportunity for reflection and prayer as a daily entitlement.
+Students will relate better to the opportunity of worship through the establishment of a familiar routine.
+There is an expectation that each day students are given an opportunity for reflection and prayer as a daily entitlement.

 Tutors will develop their own routines but a suggested starting point might be: